ai4cmb/NNhealpix/README.md

 flit install --symlink [--python path/to/python]
 ```

-If you do not want to use Filt, you can install the library using the
+If you do not want to use Flit, you can install the library using the
 following command:

 ```